$p$-adic hyperbolicity for Shimura varieties and period images: Introduction

 \subsection{Organization of the paper}

 In Section \ref{sec: setup}, we introduce various objects that live on Shimura varieties and period images.
 In Section \ref{Sec: bdry}, we prove that the image of every map $\Dstar \rightarrow X$ must either be entirely contained in the good reduction locus or the bad reduction locus.
 In Section \ref{sec: prismatic setup}, we recall results about prismatic $F$-crystals, and in Section \ref{Sec:pointwiseconstancy} prove a crucial constancy result for $F$-crystals.
 In Section \ref{sec: constancy}, we generalize work of Oort to show that a pointwise constant $F$-crystal on $\mathbb{P}^1$ must be constant.
-In Section \ref{sec: Dstar}, we prove the main theorem for $\Dstar$, and prove the main theorem in general for \ref{sec: higher borel}.
+In Section \ref{sec: Dstar}, we prove the main theorem for $\Dstar$ in the good reduction case.
+In Section \ref{section:bad_reduction_case}, we recall notions about log structures and deal with the bad reduction case for Shimura varieties.
+Finally, we prove the main theorem in general in Section \ref{sec: higher borel}.